susanev/uw-stars-cse/143/exams/midterm/study-session/inheritance.md

 _CSE 143_

 # Inheritance
-# Midterm Study Session
+## Midterm Study Session

-1. Gulp

-	Assuming that the following classes have been defined:
+1. Assuming that the following classes have been defined:

 	```java
 	public class Drink extends Bite {